Etna wine tour

 Your wonderful day exploring the Etna wine region begins when you are picked up at your hotel or port of call and taken on a scenic drive through the beautiful Sicilian countryside comfortably seated in a luxury vehicle with your friendly driver.

 We have meticulously selected the most intimate and exclusive winery estates for this private chauffeured wine tour, during which you'll learn about a wine many consider to be the most exciting discovery of recent times.
-During your first wine tasting accompanied by a selection of local cheeses and olives, you will learn more about each wine and the history of the vineyard estate.

 Located near the east coast of the island of Sicily, Mount Etna is 10,900 feet tall and has four distinct summit craters.
 It is one of the world’s most active and iconic volcanoes and an outstanding example of ongoing geological processes and volcanic landforms.